alberthgrande/alberthgrande/README.md

 - 📫 How to reach me **alberthgrande98@gmail.com**

-- ⚡ Fun fact **I love to learn and to rest because it's the most important thing if you're a human.**
+- ⚡ Fun fact **I love to learn and to rest because it is the most important thing if you're a human.**

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">